ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

           A data set name can be a GDS relative name.

-          When using GDS relative name and it is a positive generation, disposition new must be used.
+          When using GDS relative name and it is a positive generation, *disposition=new* must be used.

           | **required**: False
           | **type**: str